Husband (What I wrote about him.)

 Here we are 10 years later.

-Wife (What he wrote)
+Wife (What he wrote about me.)

 - Name: Beautiful